runag/workstation-runagfile/README.md

 2. Installs keys and software licenses from my bitwarden database.
 3. Makes a few tweaks to the system and to the desktop software.
 4. Installs a few shell aliases.
-5. Installs configuration for the Sublime Text and Visual Studio Code (there is also a script to keep configuration in the repository up to date with the local changes).
+5. Installs configuration for the Sublime Text, Sublime Merge and Visual Studio Code (there is also a script to keep configuration in the repository up to date with the local changes).

 This script is idempotent.
 It can be run multiple times to produce a system which is up-to date with the recent software updates and with my configuration changes.

-The file ``config.sh`` contains my name and email to use in configuration.
+The file ``config.sh`` contains my name, email, and PGP key IDs to use in configuration.
 Please remove them if you happen to fork this script.

 ## How to run it